Millennium (comics): Plot

-The story took place at a time when the Guardians of the Universe had left Earth's dimension along with their mates, the Zamarons.
-However, one Guardian, Herupa Hando Hu, and his Zamaron mate, Nadia Safir, traveled to Earth and announced to the world that they would select 10 persons who would become the new Guardians of the Universe, and give birth to a new race of immortals.
-They gathered Earth's superheroes and sent them to find the chosen persons, who came from various parts of the world.
-One of them turned out to be Hal Jordan's friend, Thomas Kalmaku, while another was the former villain known as the Floronic Man.
+The story takes place at a time when the Guardians of the Universe left Earth's dimension along with their mates, the Zamarons.
+However, one Guardian, Herupa Hando Hu, and his Zamaron mate, Nadia Safir, travel to Earth and announced to the world that they would select ten people to become the new Guardians of the Universe and give birth to a new race of immortals.
+They gather Earth's superheroes and sent them to find the chosen people around the world, including Thomas Kalmaku and the Floronic Man.

-Manhunters

-Unknown to everyone, the robotic cult known as the Manhunters (whom the Justice League believed had been destroyed years before) had found a sphere that Harbinger had used to store all the information she had gathered about the universe after the Crisis on Infinite Earths.
-Because of it, they knew the secret identities of Earth's heroes, and had planted their agents (including androids, mind-controlled humans and willing human agents) close to them (in other words, many of the supporting characters featured in the heroes' own comic titles were revealed to be Manhunters).
+Unknown to everyone, the robotic Manhunters had obtained the sphere that Harbinger used to store the information she had gathered about the universe after Crisis on Infinite Earths.
+Using the sphere, the Manhunters learn the secret identities of Earth's heroes, and had planted their agents close to them.
 On finding out about the search for The Chosen, the Manhunters decided to prevent it, and had their agents reveal themselves and attack Earth’s heroes.
-The heroes, joined by Harbinger, defeated the Manhunter agents and then attacked their home planet, defeating the cult again.
+The heroes, joined by Harbinger, defeat the Manhunter agents.

-New Guardians

-The Heroes managed to gather most of the Chosen, but two were killed over the course of the series, one (Terra of the Teen Titans) was already dead before it started, and one was senile.
+The Heroes managed to gather most of the Chosen, but two were killed over the course of the series, one (Terra of the Teen Titans) was dead, and one was senile.
 Another Chosen, a white supremacist from South Africa named Janwillem Kroef, eventually left the group because it contained non-white members.
 The Guardian and the Zamaron then died activating the latent powers of the remaining Chosen.
 They became a new superhero group, The New Guardians, which had its own comic book series afterwards, also by Englehart and Staton.
 The new series only lasted 12 issues.

-The True Chosen

-The spirits of Haru and Safir later reappeared and explained that alternate plans had also been put in motion, and that a group of beings created by Kroef would be the true Chosen.
+The spirits of Herupa Hando Hu and Nadia Safir reappear and explain that alternate plans had been put in motion, and that a group of beings created by Kroef would be the true Chosen.
 The New Guardians later disbanded.
 The current status of the second Chosen is unknown.
-The Manhunters are apparently active again.